 Many of California’s oaks are falling victim to the forest disease Sudden Oak Death (SOD).
-Learn more about this destructive scourge by taking samples from your own trees in the Anderson Valley for free testing.
+Learn more about this destructive scourge by attending this online training then live Q&A discussion, and taking samples from your own trees in the Anderson Valley for free testing by UC Berkeley.

 Alan Chesterman, Sudden Oak Death Specialist, UC Master Gardener Program of Sonoma County has worked to educate people in the North Bay about SOD for over a decade.
 Find out more about the UCCE SOD Program at cesonoma.ucanr.edu/suddenoakdeath.